ksuess/transmogrify.wordpress/README.txt

   The desired portal_type for blog entries.
 Must be an Archetypes-based type with a 'text' field, and must already exist in the site.
-The default, 'Blog Entry', may be obtained by installing `Scrawl`_.
+The default, 'Blog Entry', may be obtained by installing `Scrawl`_. entry-selector
+  CSS selector to find the body of the post within its original HTML page.
+  (The body is fetched this way instead of using the one in the WXR, because the WXR contains special Wordpress markup.)

 Other prerequisites: